JamesAmato/cmb-ml/README.md

     - [ ] Why high values?
   - [ ] What output precision for ILC Maps? (float or double) How many fields on IQU maps?
   - [ ] Get power spectra for HILC results
+  - [ ] Look at results at 512 at epoch 120 (after analysis done at next step)

 ## Adding Petroff
   - [ ] What output precision?
 Float